MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - **Block**: The user is prevented from sending the email while the condition remains.
 The message includes the reason for blocking the email, so the user can address the problem.
 For example, remove specific recipients, or label the email.

-### To implement the warn, justify, or block pop-up messages for a specific label:
+### To implement the warn, justify, or block pop-up messages for specific labels:

-To implement the pop-up messages for specific labels, you must know the label ID.
+To implement the pop-up messages for specific labels, you must know the label ID for those labels.
 The label ID value is displayed on the **Label** blade, when you view or configure the Azure Information Protection policy in the Azure portal.
 For files that have labels applied, you can also run the [Get-AIPFileStatus](/powershell/module/azureinformationprotection/get-aipfilestatus) PowerShell cmdlet to identify the label ID (MainLabelId or SubLabelId).
 When a label has sublabels, always specify the ID of just a sublabel and not the parent label.

-Create one or more of the following advanced client settings with the following values:
+Create one or more of the following advanced client settings with the following keys.
+For the values, specify one or more labels by their IDs, each one separated by a comma.

 - Warn messages:

     - Key: **OutlookWarnUntrustedCollaborationLabel**

-    - Value: \<**label ID**>
+    - Value: \<**label IDs, comma-separated**>

 - Justification messages:

     - Key: **OutlookJustifyUntrustedCollaborationLabel**

-    - Value: \<**label ID**>
+    - Value: \<**label IDs, comma-separated**>

 - Block messages:

     - Key: **OutlookBlockUntrustedCollaborationLabel**

-    - Value: \<**label ID**>
+    - Value: \<**label IDs, comma-separated**>

 ### To implement the warn, justify, or block pop-up messages for emails or attachments that don't have a label: